-Let's turn our eyes to another way of characterizing the probability distribution.
+Let's turn our focus to another way of characterizing the probability distribution.
 In the probability theory, we know that a distribution function can be uniquely determined by its full power moment sequence \cite{Shiryaev2016}.
-The primal problem is to control the system state as a probability distribution.
-If the distribution is only assumed to be Lebesgue integrable, it is an uncountably infinite-dimensional problem, which is generally not tractable.
-By controlling the full power moment sequence instead of the distribution of system state, the problem is reduced to a countably infinite-dimensional one, which isn't feasible either.
-However, by properly truncating the first several terms of the power moment sequence for characterizing the density of the system state \cite{byrnes2006generalized, wu2022non}, the problem is now steering a truncated power moment sequence to another, which is finite-dimensional and tractable.
+The previously proposed distribution steering problem aims to regulate the system state represented as a probability distribution.
+When the distribution is assumed to be Lebesgue integrable only, the problem becomes uncountably infinite-dimensional, which is generally intractable.
+Steering the system by controlling the full power moment sequence, rather than directly manipulating the distribution of the system state, reduces the problem to a countably infinite-dimensional one, which is still not practically feasible.
+However, by properly truncating the first several terms of the power moment sequence for characterizing the density of the system state \cite{byrnes2006generalized, wu2023non}, the problem is now steering a truncated power moment sequence to another, which is finite-dimensional and tractable.
 It is not the first time in the literature that the power moments are used for control purposes.
-Jasour, together with Lagoa \cite{jasour2014reconstruction} proposed to reconstruct the support of a measure from its moments, which works well for the uniform distributions.
-Partly based on this result, he, Wang and Williams \cite{jasour2021moment} addressed the problem of uncertainty propagation through the control of nonlinear stochastic dynamical systems.
+Jasour, together with Lagoa \cite{jasour2014reconstruction} proposed to reconstruct the support of a measure from its moments.
+It works well for the uniform distributions.
+Partly based on this result, He, Wang and Williams \cite{jasour2021moment} addressed the problem of uncertainty propagation through the control of nonlinear stochastic dynamical systems.
 In our previous result \cite{wu2022group}, we proposed to give a reduced-order counterpart of the primal system by the power moments, and to perform controls on the moment system.
-However, the control law in that paper was empirical.
-We was not able to design the control inputs by desired criteria through optimization in the manner of the conventional optimal control.
+However, the control law in that paper was predetermined, similar to the treatment in \cite{sivaramakrishnan2022distribution}.
+We were not able to design the control inputs by desired criteria through optimization in the manner of the conventional optimal control.